 Solve real-world case histories using live vibration data, inspections, interviews, performance ratings and data, and clues (if necessary).

-This seminar is designed to extensively train the participant in the use and application of VSC proprietary hardware and software, namely the SV3X FFT Spectrum Analyzer and WinProtect Data Management and Analysis Software.
-These systems are designed for speed, power, and flexibility and the trainee is shown how to optimize each of these facets.
+This vibration analysis seminar is designed to extensively train the participant in the use and application of VSC proprietary hardware and software, namely the SV3X FFT Spectrum Analyzer and WinProtect Data Management and Analysis Software.
+These systems are designed for speed, power, and flexibility and the trainee is shown how to optimize each of these facets within the vibration analysis training course curriculum.

 Machinery Database Creation I